joshblah555/iRestore/README.md

 # Changelog

+v14.0.1.0

+-Graphical user interface redesign.
+-URLs have been updated to download, verify and install the latest futurerestore.

 v1.1.2
 - Automatically checks version of latest futurerestore and installed version to decide whether to update or not
 - Downloads futurerestore directly from s0uthwest's github to avoid license issues